shivannis/xandr-docs-public/xandr-docs/articles/bidders/initial-bss-account-setup.md

 1. The number of expected uploads per day.
 1. The number of unique segments per upload.

+> [!NOTE]
-If you need to populate segments belonging to other members, that member must send a ticket via [https://help.xandr.com](https://help.xandr.com/) explicitly authorizing your usage: "I authorize `CLIENT_NAME` to add users to/remove users from segments in my account using the Batch Segment API service."
+> If you need to populate segments belonging to other members, that member must send a ticket via [https://help.xandr.com](https://help.xandr.com/) explicitly authorizing your usage: "I authorize `CLIENT_NAME` to add users to/remove users from segments in my account using the Batch Segment API service."
 They must also add their Account Manager to the CC field in the support form.

 ## Related topics